Race Equality Charter

 Introduction to REC at Imperial

 We publically launched our REC work at our 2018 Black History Month Lecture, 'The Importance of diversity in STEM' delivered by Chi Onwurah MP (Chair of the All-Party Parliamentary Group on Diversity and Inclusion in STEM).
 Chi argued the importance of diversity as an economic imperative and focused on the need for systematic change.
+You can read more about Chi's lecture or watch the video on this page.

 Updates on REC at Imperial